RealToughCandy/real-world-javascript-interview-questions/README.md

 At a developer interview lately?
 What JS questions were you asked?

+- ### How to add timestamps in all the console.logs without modifying console logs manually.

 - ### Complete the [Insubuy Code Challenge](https://github.com/IB-IT/Insubuy-Code-Challenge)

 _Submitted 8 November 2019 via RTC email by Edward W._